How much compensation can i claim for a Drain or Manhole Accident?

 Missing Drain And Manhole Accident Injury Claims

+By Fern Mitchell.
+Last Updated 25th March 2021.
+Welcome to our guide on manhole accident claims and drain accident claims.
 Slips, trips and falls, as well as other injuries caused by missing drain and manhole cover accidents, are more common than you may think in the UK.
-When you go out for a walk or are on your way to work, you expect to be able to walk up and down the pavements without suffering an injury due to a missing manhole cover, or a drain which has been left open.
+When you go out for a walk or are on your way to work, you expect to be able to walk up and down the pavements without suffering an injury due to a missing manhole cover or a drain that has been left open.
 However, these accidents and injuries can be common.

 Select a section

 - Who Is Responsible For Maintaining Drain And Manhole Covers?

 - Drain And Manhole Covers Causing Slip, Trips And Falls